DeusFigendi/ASN_IPFire_Script/README.md

 For detailed description of this script please see the article on Kuketz-Blog: [ASN-Skript: Datensammler haben ausgeschnüffelt – IPFire Teil3](https://www.kuketz-blog.de/asn-skript-datensammler-haben-ausgeschnueffelt-ipfire-teil3/)

-## Note: Script renamed to asn_ipfire.sh
-Script is still beta, but new file name is asn_ipfire.sh

-File name asn_ipfire_beta.sh is outdated and will be removed soon.
-Please update your links accordingly.

 ## Usage
 **Output of
 `asn_ipfire.sh --help` :**